SibAccess/SibAccess.github.io/_posts/2021-1-1-Introduction.md

 When the keyboard cursor is focused on the ribbon, you can navigate to different ribbon tabs using the Arrow keys, or press a single letter, such as F for File, H for Home, I for Note Input, N for Notation, etc. Once you select a tab in the ribbon and press the Tab key, Sibelius will focus on the various buttons and elements within that tab.

-<audio controls><source src='https://raw.githubusercontent.com/chigkim/SibAccess/master/audio/Intro 02 The Ribbon.mp3'></audio>
+<audio controls><source src='https://raw.githubusercontent.com/SibAccess/SibAccess.github.io/master/audio/Intro 02 The Ribbon.mp3'></audio>

 ## Key Combinations, Single Letter Shortcuts and Key Tips
 Sibelius often provides multiple ways of executing tasks.
 Some involve traditional keyboard shortcuts like a modifier key plus a letter key.
 Sometimes a single letter key can open a dialog or execute a command.
 While many tasks found in the ribbon have keyboard shortcut or single letter equivalents, there are some items that can only be accessed by navigating the ribbon.
 Sibelius offers a quick and easy way to navigate virtually everything in the ribbon through something known as "key tips."
 Key tips are strings of one or two letters that appear within every button or menu in the ribbon.
 Once you’ve pressed the Control key then the key tip for that tab, you can access any item within that tab by typing the letters associated with that item.

-<audio controls><source src='https://raw.githubusercontent.com/chigkim/SibAccess/master/audio/Intro 03 Key Tips.mp3'></audio>
+<audio controls><source src='https://raw.githubusercontent.com/SibAccess/SibAccess.github.io/master/audio/Intro 03 Key Tips.mp3'></audio>

 ## Find in Ribbon

 Sibelius provides a very quick way to find commands and functions within the ribbon through the "Find in Ribbon" search feature.
 Press the Comma key (or Control+Zero) to bring focus to the Find in Ribbon search field.
 Start typing a search term and Sibelius will automatically provide a list of search results.
 Use the Up and Down Arrow keys to navigate the results, which list keyboard shortcuts, indicate the tab location of the selected item and provide useful tips.

-<audio controls><source src='https://raw.githubusercontent.com/chigkim/SibAccess/master/audio/Intro 04 Find in Ribbon.mp3'></audio>
+<audio controls><source src='https://raw.githubusercontent.com/SibAccess/SibAccess.github.io/master/audio/Intro 04 Find in Ribbon.mp3'></audio>

-## Main Window
+## Score Object
 Once a new document is opened, VoiceOver announces that Sibelius has a new window.
 When VoiceOver stops speaking, press Tab a couple of times to focus on the score.
 From there, press Tab or Shift+Tab to move to and select the next or previous object,  respectively, on the current staff.
 To navigate only notes, select a note using Tab or Shift+Tab, then press the Right or Left Arrows to select the next or previous note.

 If you don't hear a selected object when you press the Right or Left Arrow, most likely the keyboard focus is on the ribbon.
 Simply pressing Control again will move keyboard focus away from the ribbon and back into the score.
 If you don't hear the selected item even though the keyboard focus does not appear to be in the ribbon, press VO+Up Arrow once or twice to stop interacting with everything, then press VO+Home (or VO+FN+Left Arrow on a laptop) to bring focus to the ribbon group.
 Press the Control key and focus should come back to one of the tabs in the ribbon.
 Pressing Tab at that point should put the focus back into the score.
 If all else fails, manually move VO cursor to the status bar (with VO+End) and move left until you get to the selected object in the score.

-<audio controls><source src='https://raw.githubusercontent.com/chigkim/SibAccess/master/audio/Intro 05 Managing Focus in a Score.mp3'></audio>
+<audio controls><source src='https://raw.githubusercontent.com/SibAccess/SibAccess.github.io/master/audio/Intro 05 Managing Focus in a Score.mp3'></audio>

 ## Modifier Keys and Shortcuts
 If you're transitioning from Sibelius on a Windows machine to a Mac, most familiar Sibelius shortcuts will work if you replace the Control modifier with Command, and Alt with Option.
 For example, to go to the previous or next staff you would use Command+Option+Up or Down Arrow on the Mac instead of Control+Alt+Up or Down Arrows as you would in Windows.